 We have manufacturing operations located in Mexico.
 Excluding the cost of steel used in production, a significant portion of our operating expenses are denominated in the Mexican Peso.
 Currency exchange rates fluctuate daily as a result of a number of factors, including changes in a country's political and economic policies.
 Volatility in the currencies of our entities and the United States dollar, as well as inflationary costs, could seriously harm our business, operating results and financial condition.
 The primary impact of currency exchange fluctuations is on the cash, payables and expenses of our Mexican operating entities.
-The Company does not currently hedge our Mexican Peso denominated expenses.
-Unexpected losses have occurred from increases in the value of the Mexican Peso relative to the United States dollar and further unexpected losses could occur, which could be material to our business, financial results, or operations.
+During the year ended December 31, 2024, the Company's Sypris Technologies segment entered into Mexican Peso ("MXP") put option contracts to manage a portion of the foreign currency exchange risk on forecasted expenses denominated in MXP.
+There can be no assurance the hedges will fully offset the financial impact resulting from movements in foreign currency exchange rates.
+Additionally, unexpected losses have occurred from increases in the value of the Mexican Peso relative to the United States dollar and further unexpected losses could occur, which could be material to our business, financial results, or operations.